LazaUK/AIFoundry-AgentsV2-Codex/README.md

 `

 Part 4: Execution Workflow
-The agent follows a strict logical sequence to maintain data integrity:Ticker Retrieval: The agent uses Web Search first to identify the top 5 publicly listed companies in a requested sector based on current market capitalization.Context Enrichment: For each identified ticker, the agent calls the MCP tool to retrieve up-to-date fundamentals and recent news.Synthesis: The model processes the combined search and MCP data to rank investments and generate the final output.Part 5: Testing the Agent5.1 Run the AnalysisExecute the provided Jupyter notebook AIFoundry_GPT53Codex_StockDemo.ipynb.
+The agent follows a logical sequence to ensure output accuracy:
+- **Ticker Retrieval**: The agent uses *Web Search* tool first to identify the *top 5* publicly listed companies in a requested sector based on current market capitalisation.
+- **Context Enrichment**: For each identified ticker, the agent calls the *MCP* tool to retrieve up-to-date fundamentals and recent news.
+- **Synthesis**: The *Codex* model processes the combined search and MCP data to rank investments and generate the final output.

+Part 5: Testing the Agent5.1 Run the AnalysisExecute the provided Jupyter notebook AIFoundry_GPT53Codex_StockDemo.ipynb.
 The agent will generate a self-contained, dark-theme HTML dashboard directly in the output cell.5.2 HousekeepingThe notebook includes a cleanup step to delete the agent version and close client connections once the analysis is complete to manage project resources efficiently.Python# Clean up resources project_client.agents.delete_version(agent_name=agent.name, agent_version=agent.version) project_client.close()